xiaojia998/corin/README.md

-# Longnald Corin
+# Corin

 ## Introduction

-Longnald Corin is a 64-key keyboard that adds 4 more arrow keys than a regular 60% keyboard, and has Home and End buttons next to the arrow keys.
+Corin is a 64-key keyboard that adds 4 more arrow keys than a regular 60% keyboard, and has Home and End buttons next to the arrow keys.
 The laminated LEDs provide a great visual experience and this is the best keyboard for software development engineers (and maintenance engineers as well)!

 The PCB is powered by a ATMEGA32U4-AU and is QMK compatible.